 While the above mentioned are the main causes of difficulty when opening a window, there are some other aspects to consider as well.
 When the foundation of your home shifts, this can cause the window frame to get bent out of shape, making it less likely that the window fits flush.
 Warped wood, from constant expansion and contraction, can also change the shape of the frame and even damage it.
 Damaged windows from external factors can also cause the window to fall out of alignment.

 Careless paint jobs are another common reason windows get stuck.
 Windows that are painted shut are easy to fix.
-Slid a putty knife along the edges to free the window sash from the casing.
+Slid a putty knife along the edges to free the window sash from the casing and break the paint seal.

 Either way, when there is an issue, you should tackle it as soon as possible to prevent further damage from occurring.
 Contact a window repair professional to ensure your window problem is taken care of properly.